 Not only does Plymouth boast the largest operational Naval base in western Europe but also a variety of other historical and enjoyable attractions.
 The Pilgrim Fathers left Plymouth to travel to America and the Mayflower Steps are high on many visitors itineraries, as is Plymouth’s distillery which is home to the famous Plymouth Gin.

-The city’s Barbican and Hoe areas boast a variety of wonderful buildings including historical medieval buildings which survived the bombings of WW2, the city’s iconic red and white striped Smeaton’s Tower which overlooks Plymouth Sound and the more modern National Marine Aquarium.
-Close by you’ll find the award winning Theatre Royal Plymouth and Plymouth Pavillions.
+The city’s Barbican and Hoe areas boast a variety of wonderful buildings.
+These include historical medieval buildings that survived the bombings of WW2, the city’s iconic red and white striped Smeaton’s Tower, and the more modern National Marine Aquarium.

 Roscoff offers visitors the perfect insight into what they can expect from Brittany and French architecture, history, food and culture.

 Although Roscoff ferry port has been in operation since the early 1970s, as you’d expect Roscoff’s charm and attraction lies within the older parts of the port and city.
 These include a wonderful variety of 16th Century traditional granite houses and buildings, its beautiful rugged coastline, gift shops, galleries and traditional restaurants and cafes selling a variety of seafood and of course Breton Crepes and Breton Cider.